 Principal risks and uncertainties

-Reference to this topic can be found within the Strategic report on pages 2 to 16.
+Reference to this topic can be found within the Strategic Report on pages 6 to 19.

-Reference to the Groups primary research and development advancements can be found within the Chief Executive's report on page 5.
+Reference to the Groups primary research and development advancements can be found within the Chief Executive's Report on pages 8 to 13.